krzbanas/personal-science/content/post/2020-02-07_Animate.md

 math = false
 +++

 First we import spectra from csv matrix to hyperspec object using `read.csv` and `new` functions.
+Then hyperspec is subset to one row of data only by command `hyper01[hyper01$Y==line1]` and converted to long data by `as.long.df` function.
+Then `ggplot2` plot is defined with

 ```r